Jotaro-Kujo0/GTvT-Beta.v.0.1.1/README.md

 İt would mean alot if people can give advise and ways to improve

 the sources I use:

-Tenser flow and similar sites.(for machine training) EyePACS
+Tenser flow and similar sites.(for machine training)

+EyePACS

 ISBI 2019 cataract dataset

 Local hospital photo archives (private)

 Kaggle sites

 I will add on to this as I make new versions.

 NOTE!!!!!!!!

-I made this system to work with a device in mind so if you want to use this project for anything, please contact me privately You may need to alrter slot of things
+I made this system to work with a device in mind so if you want to use this project for anything, please contact me privatetly You may need to alter alot of things

 Have a nice experience :)